quangminh210610-source/quangminh210610-source/README.md

 ## Hi there 👋
+I have no software development background but I just got the role of a frontend developer at my student council.
+I'm interested in tech, startup and AI and this readme.md is a practice that established my transition from a vibe coder to a vibe coder who knows what they're doing

 <!--
 **quangminh210610-source/quangminh210610-source** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.